stars-and-signs/stars-and-signs/docs/core_rules/06-counters.md

 ### **Timer**

 Similar to a Danger or Defeat Counter but measures the approach of a neutral event.
 Timer Counters typically advance whenever a protagonist takes an Action, regardless of success or failure.
 For example, measuring the amount of time left in a Flashback.

+### **Inventory**

+Used to track specific items, such as Memories or Assets.
+Unlike other Counter slots, which are either filled or unfilled, each Inventory slot holds a specific game object which should be tracked.

 ---